jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 - A 'cult' book that is popular in the Haskell community: <http://learnyouahaskell.com/chapters>
 - The wiki book on Haskell is quite good: <https://en.wikibooks.org/wiki/Haskell>
 - There is an excellent accessible Haskell book coming out soon, but it can be found already: <http://haskellbook.com/>
+- If you are looking to do exercises, there is a guide to different courses available here: <https://github.com/bitemyapp/learnhaskell>

 \part{Basic theory}